lightbend/fdp-sample-applications/apps/anomaly-detection/README.md

 ## Installing Data Publisher and Speculative model server

-This two modules are installed as 2 pods on Kubernetes using enclosed [Helm Chart](/apps/anomaly-detection/adchart).
+This two modules are installed as 2 pods on Kubernetes or OpenShift using enclosed [Helm Chart](/apps/anomaly-detection/adchart).
 Make sure you update [values](/apps/anomaly-detection/adchart/values.yaml) to make sure it adheres to your environment.
 Definitions for values can be found [here](/apps/anomaly-detection/adchart/values-metadata.yaml).